robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ---

-> Subclassing _conflates_ reuse of interfaces with reuse of implementations
+> Subclassing _conflates_ interface & implementation reuse

 ^ The perceived convenience of subclassing comes at a cost: if we want to reuse the interface, or just part of the implementation, the rest of the implementation tags along anyway.